Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 How Many Eggs Do Steelhead Lay?

-Steelhead eggs are relatively large, resulting in a fewer overall number of eggs per female fish.
-On average, females deposit between 500 and 1,500 eggs.
+Steelhead eggs are relatively large, resulting in a lower overall number of eggs per female fish.
+On average, females deposit between 500 and 1,500 eggs

 DID YOU KNOW: In the world of trout and salmon, only the Pacific king or chinook salmon lays larger eggs than steelhead do.